jasangill1/ExcelGPT/README.md

-# ExcelGPT
+ExcelGPT :bar_chart: :robot:
-ExcelGPT is an AI-powered data science assistant.
-This assistant is designed to help you explore and understand your datasets, by using an OpenAI model to understand your queries and generate helpful responses.
+ExcelGPT is an AI-powered data science assistant designed to facilitate data exploration and understanding.
+The tool employs the OpenAI GPT-3.5-turbo model, a powerful language model, to comprehend your queries and provide insightful responses.

-How it works
-The assistant uses the OpenAI GPT-3.5-turbo model.
-This is a language model developed by OpenAI that can generate human-like text given some input.
-In this case, it is used to process the user's queries about a dataset and generate responses.
+How It Works :bulb:

-The assistant is implemented as a Flask web application, which can be hosted on a server and interacted with over the internet.
-The application accepts HTTP POST requests containing the user's queries and returns the generated responses.
+The assistant is integrated into a Flask web application, which can be hosted on a server and accessed via the internet.

-Usage
+Usage :keyboard:
 To use ExcelGPT, you need to have a dataset in CSV or Excel format.

-You can submit this dataset via the / endpoint, which will return an initial prompt from the assistant.
+Submit this dataset via the / endpoint.
+This will return an initial prompt from the assistant.
 After this, you can submit your queries via the /send_message endpoint.
-The query should be included in the body of the POST request as a JSON object with a single field, "message", containing the query as a string.
-The response from the assistant will be returned as a JSON object with a single field, "response", containing the response as a string.
+For example:

+json
+Copy code
+{
+  "message": "Your query goes here..."
+}
+The response from the assistant will be returned in this format:

+json
+Copy code
+{
+  "response": "The assistant's response..."
+}
-Setup
+Setup :wrench:
 To run the application, you need to have Python 3.9 or newer installed, as well as the dependencies listed in the requirements.txt file.
 These can be installed using pip:

 bash